 I know you hear this from me a lot but resting in a dark room with plain ice wraps or a sinus mask on your eyes or a warm face cloth (depending on if it feels better with heat or ice) is really a good step to take to help relieve your migraine symptoms.

-Listening to some soothing headache music, meditation or relaxation CD's help calm me down while the symptoms pass.
+Listening to some soothing headache music, meditation or relaxation CD's will help calm you down while the symptoms pass.
 I also love this hypnosis CD as well.
 I have been listening to it for over a year.
 It works to calm me down.

 Cynthia Perkins e-book is packed with information that has changed how I deal with my attacks.
-She shares a simple technique she uses to eliminate her migranes in less than half an hour.
+She shares a simple technique she uses to eliminate her migraines in less than half an hour.

-I'd love to share her secret, but that would be fair.
+I'd love to share her secret(s), but that wouldn't be fair.
 I did not hesitate to buy it.
 Just saying!